markdimi/markos-weblog/content/about-this.md

 ##
 ```

-Welcome to my website then.
-Hopefully I won't leave it empty and occasionally add stuff such as thoughts, ideas and various experiment results.
+I'd like to thank you for being here.
+Hopefully I won't leave this blog empty and occasionally add stuff such as thoughts, ideas and various experiment results.
 Hope to see you again, soon!